JointlyTech/cache-candidate/README.md

 # What is it?

-This is a library providing both a higher-order function and a decorator to cache the result of a function/method if given conditions are met.
+This is a library providing a higher-order function to cache the result of a function if given conditions are met.

 # How do I install it?